emspay/ems-online-opencart-2/README.md

 - Change field 'Status' to 'Enabled'.
 - Enable the CA bundle
 Enable this option to fix a cURL SSL Certificate issue that appears in some web-hosting environments where you do not have access to the PHP.ini file and therefore are not able to update server certificates.
-- Enable generate webhook URL
-The plugin can automatically generate a webhook URL when a message is sent to the EMS PAY new orders.
-To enable this option set ‘Generate webhook URL’ to yes.
 - After configuring the selected payment method in your OpenCart admin environment click ´Save´.

 6. Perform step 5 and 6 for every payment method you want to add to your paypage.